 What Are the Most Common Unexpected Changes in Mechanical Contracting Projects?

 Unexpected changes in mechanical contracting usually don’t come from one big failure.
 They show up through a series of small disruptions that compound on the jobsite.
 Understanding where these changes start is the first step in lessening their impact.
+Common sources of disruption include:- Design changes after fabrication or material ordering, forcing rework or rushed replacements

 - Field conditions that don’t match drawings or BIM models, requiring layout adjustments